As of March 2019, the Valentine V1 is no longer produced.

 - No GPS for fixed location speed camera alerts

-- No obvious New Zealand distributor (which suggesting parallel imported product is the only option to buy)
+- No New Zealand distributor (which suggests parallel imported product is the only option to buy)

-- No obvious authorised repair agent in New Zealand
+- No authorised repair agent in New Zealand.
+Repairs MUST be sent back to Ohio

 Want MODERN front and rear radar detection?

-The V1 is still around but it’s not what we consider a modern radar detector.
+The V1 is still available second hand but it’s not what we consider a modern radar detector.